Armand Călinescu

 Armand Călinescu (4 June 1893 – 21 September 1939) was a Romanian economist and politician, who served as 39th Prime Minister from March 1939 until his assassination six months later.
 He was a staunch opponent of the fascist Iron Guard and may have been the real power behind the throne during the dictatorship of King Carol II.
 He survived several assassination attempts but was finally killed by members of the Iron Guard with German assistance.

 Biography

 Early life

-He was born in Pitești as the son of Mihai Călinescu, a Romanian Army veteran, and his wife Ecaterina, née Gherasim.
+Călinescu was born in Pitești as the son of Mihai Călinescu, a Romanian Army veteran, and his wife Ecaterina, née Gherasim.
 Mihai Călinescu was a landowner and relatively wealthy man.

 Călinescu attended secondary school and high school in his native city at Ion Brătianu High School.
 Between 1912 and 1918 he studied Law and Philosophy at the University of Bucharest, before taking a PhD in Economics and Political Sciences at the Faculty of Law and Economics from the University of Paris, with a thesis on Le change roumain.
 Sa dépreciation depuis la guerre et son rétablissement ("The Romanian Exchange Rate.
 Its Depreciation Since the War and Its Recovery").